H4P

 Picture

-H4P is a program of Harvard T.H.
-Chan School of Public Health and the Division of Phamacoepidemiology & Pharmacoeconomics
+H4P is a program of the Division of Phamacoepidemiology & Pharmacoeconomics

 Department of Medicine at Brigham & Women's Hospital and Harvard Medical School